anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-decision-trees/readme.md

 * ### Understanding (cost-complexity) pruning

-  * If we just uncheck the **Prune tree to avoid over-fitting**, the tree becomes much bigger and has 23 nodes.
+  * If we just un-check the **Prune tree to avoid over-fitting**, the tree becomes much bigger and has 23 nodes.
   * C&RT starts from the bottom and starts pruning the branches that are complex but don't contribute very much to the accuracy of the tree.
   * We measure the complexity by the number of leaf nodes.
   * So if a branch has a lot of leaf nodes but isn't aiding in the accuracy of the tree, it's pruned.
-  * The authors of C&RT a lot of combinations, but they found that the results were best when the grew the tree to max and then pruned it in the above mentioned way.
+  * The authors of C&RT tried out a lot of combinations, but they found that the results were best when they grew the tree to max and then pruned it in the above mentioned way.
   * We can turn it off to see more info about where the tree might go, if another layer is added.

 * ### A look at the whole C&RT tree

-  * It's a much smaller tree as compared to CHAID.
+  * It's much smaller than CHAID.
   * C&RT was initially somewhat less accurate than CHAID but it was stable and worked almost similar with test and train data which was not the case with CHAID and that made us rethink our CHAID algorithm.
   * Node 5 is the only leaf node with a small sample size of 12.
   * We could look to build additional branches beneath node 6 which has a sample size of 328.